Leadership

 The Adaptation pole characterizes a leader who prefers to find solutions in real time when problems arise, rather than trying to anticipate them in advance.

-Regulation vs. Sensitivity Emotional
+Regulation vs. emotional sensitivity

 A measure of leadership's ability to manage emotions